t-david99/MRI-Scan-Classification/README.md

 1. Data Set

-   A set of MRI brain scan images were downloaded from the Kaggle website, and can be downloaded using the following link: https://www.kaggle.com/dsv/1183165.
+   A set of MRI brain scan images are found in the Data folder of the directory.
+They were downloaded from the following link: https://www.kaggle.com/dsv/1183165.

    This dataset has a rather extensive directory.
 Inside of the main folder are two subfolders: Testing and Training.
 Testing and Training each have the following subfolders: glioma_tumor, meningioma_tumor,          pituitary_tumor, and no_tumor.
 Each of the four subfolders contain hundreds of MRI brain scan images of differing size.
 Using the title of each of the four subfolders, I created the labels for each image.
 In      total, there are 3264 MRI brain scan images in the dataset.